Concession rates are available – concessions cover those who are over 65 and disabled visitors.

 Bicycle racks are also provided.

 The IBCC is fully accessible to those who are mobility impaired or are wheelchair users.
 We also have a number of wheelchairs which are available for your use during your visit.
-There are two lifts, one at each end of the exhibition galleries and disabled toilets on both floors.
+There are two lifts, one at each end of the exhibition galleries and accessible toilets on both floors.
+There is also a Changing Places facility.

-There are disabled parking bays within the car park providing good access to the paths leading to the building.
-You are welcome to drop disabled passengers at the door before parking.
-Please do however be aware of pedestrians.
+There are disabled parking bays within the car park, providing good access to the paths leading to the building.
+You are welcome to drop mobility impaired passengers at the door before parking.
+Please do, however, be aware of pedestrians.

 The building has a hearing loop facility throughout.